jufi2112/BelegPrograms/README.md

 | --scale_output   | Scale the output of the network   |
 | --no_clip   | Don't clip the output predictions to [0,65535].
 Should not be utilized, since values outside of [0,65535] will under/overflow   |

+## Visualization/Enhance_Ground_Truth.ipynb
+_**Description:**_ Jupyter notebook file that explains how the proposed model can be used to remove artifacts from ground truth depth images.

 ## ImagePreprocessing/BagReading.py
 _**Description:**_ This script demonstrates how to read frames from a recorded `rosbag` file in Python.
 To actually execute the script, uncomment the respective lines in the script.